Ilyes512/ansidev/readme.md

         \/     \/     \/        \/    \/
 ```

-A couple of Ansible roles to setup a local virtual box with Nginx, PHP, Composer, MariaDB, NVM and Redis.
+A couple of Ansible roles to setup a local virtual box with Nginx, PHP 7, Composer, MariaDB, NVM and Redis.